redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ### Access and retrieval of subvalues

-You can get nested values without having to pull the whole object out of memory, take it to the application layer, deserialize it, and serve the value you need.
-The overhead of this process is especially prominent for large JSON objects.
+With RedisJSON, you can get nested values without having to transmit the entire object over the network.
+Being able to access sub-objects can lead to greater efficiencies when you're storing large JSON objects in Redis.

 ### Atomic partial updates